-- The negative effects of a “busy” credit history can include receiving a higher interest rate, having to use a non-conforming lender or in the worst case being declined.
+- The negative effects of a “busy” credit history can include receiving a higher interest rate.
+Thus, having to use a non-conforming lender or in the worst case being declined.

 - Time is the only thing that can resolve these issues if you have a busy credit history.

 So What Should I Do To Avoid A Busy Credit History?